Skip to main content

 What happens when Cloud Archive licenses expire?

-Since Cloud Archive licenses are assigned to each camera, they do not contribute to the single organization-wide license expiration even when using Meraki co-term licensing model.
-When the term associated with your Cloud Archive license expires, the license is invalidated, and the camera associated will stop backing up the video.
+Cloud Archive licenses are assigned to individual cameras and do not affect the organization-wide license expiration under the Meraki co-term licensing model.
+When a Cloud Archive license expires, it becomes invalid, and the associated camera stops backing up video to the cloud.

 When are the assigned Cloud Archive licenses expiring?